haowang-astro/jetsimpy/README.md

 I will try my best to keep the interface unchanged from now on.

+## Features

+### These features are currently supported:
+* Tabulated angular energy profile
+* Tabulated angular Lorentz factor profile
+* ISM / wind / mixed external density profile: $n=n_{\rm ism}+n_{\rm wind}(r/10^{17}{\rm cm})^{-2}$
+* Synthetic afterglow light curves
+* Apparent superluminal motion
+* Sky map and Gaussian equivalent image size

+Additionally, you can add your own emissivity model by defining a lambda function in a [c++ source file](jetsimpy/src/Afterglow/models.cpp).
+This might be helpful if you have a more complicated model such as Synchrotron self-absorption or other cool stuffs.
+After adding your own model, just install the package as usual and refer to this model with its model name from Python side.

+### These features are not supported yet:
+* Reverse shock
+* Energy injection

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install jetsimpy.
 ```bash